lousmontabes/capstone-project-page/index.md

 In this case, it can be observed that **Categorical Naive Bayes** is not able to correctly predict the subspecies of the samples which belong to either the Central or Nigeria-Cameroon subspecies.

+**Conclusion:** As anticipated by the PC analysis, the sample's subspecies can be easily predicted using a variety of classifiers.
+In our case, it was a proof that the biological meaning of the data was not lost after filtering and that different models can be used for prediction in our data.

 ### 5.2.
 Classification of sampling site

 After having obtained good results at the subspecies level, we then proceeded to classify our samples at a higher resolution: predicting the sampling site the sample was obtained from.
 We had a total of 36 named sampling sites that were used as labels.
 Also, and based on the performance of the different classifiers for modelling subspecies, the classifiers that were evaluated were restricted to: